Key takeaways:

 • 24/7 HD recording.
 Capture high-definition video footage throughout your property at all times of the day or night.
 That way, you won’t miss anything at your building, maximizing your security efforts.

 • Night vision.
-Know that your cameras can capture activity occurring in low-light conditions with night-vision capabilities, ensuring you have full coverage no matter the time of day.
+Your cameras can capture activity occurring in low-light conditions with night vision capabilities, ensuring you have full coverage no matter the time of day.

-• Weather- & impact-resistance.
-Both cameras are built with highly durable weather- and impact-resistant housing, making them suitable for indoor and outdoor applications.
-In turn, you can install your cameras anywhere throughout your property for comprehensive coverage.
+• Weather and impact resistance.
+Both cameras are built with highly durable weather—and impact-resistant housing, making them suitable for indoor and outdoor applications.
+You can install your cameras anywhere throughout your property for comprehensive coverage.

 • ONVIF compatibility.
 With the ButterflyMX Gateway, you can connect your existing cameras to our OS if they support the correct ONVIF firmware.
 In other words, mix and match camera brands to get the right security camera system for your property while still centralizing management through the ButterflyMX platform.

 • PoE installation.
-The Dome and Bullet Security Cameras are easy to install with a single Power over Ethernet connection, which eliminates the need for additional wiring.
+The Dome and Bullet Security Cameras are easy to install with a single Power over Ethernet connection, eliminating additional wiring.

 • Seamless integration.
-Integrate your Dome and Bullet Security Cameras with ButterflyMX’s other products: Video Intercom, Access Control, Elevator Controls, Vehicle Access Control, Smart Locks, and more.
-We even support a variety of third-party integrations to centralize your property management operations further.
+Integrate your Dome and Bullet Cameras with ButterflyMX’s other products: Video Intercom, Access Control, Elevator Controls, Vehicle Access Control, Smart Locks, and more.
+We even support a variety of third-party integrations to centralize your property management operations.

 Watch how ButterflyMX works: